microsoft/presidio/docs/build_release.md

 ***[Presidio Build and Push template](../pipelines/templates/build-test-publish.yaml)*** - is the stages-template which contains the build, test and push logic of presidio.
 There are four stages for the build:

-- *Build dependency containers* - This stage verifies if a dependency container stage is required (based on a set of known files).
-If one of the triggering files are changed, the python and golang deps containers are rebuilt in parallel using different [pipeline jobs](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml)
+- *Setup* - This stage verifies if a dependency container stage is required (based on a set of known files).
+If one of the triggering files are changed, the python and golang deps containers will be rebuilt in the following stages.

-    It the dependency containers are built in a PR/CI execution, they are labeld with the build id, and used later as base containers when building the presidio services.
+- *Python* - Build, test and publish python service.
+If the dependency containers are built in a PR/CI execution, they are labeld with the build id, and used later as base containers when building the python service. this stage tags all containers with the build id.
+For CI triggered builds the containers are also pushed to a registry.

-- *Build presidio services* - Build and test all presidio servics. this stage tags all containers with the build id.
-For nonnon-PR builds the containers are also pushed to a registry.
+- *Golang* - Build, test and publish, in parallel, golang service.
+If the dependency containers are built in a PR/CI execution, they are labeld with the build id, and used later as base containers when building the golang services. this stage tags all containers with the build id.
+For CI triggered builds the containers are also pushed to a registry.

 - *Functional Tests* - pull and run presidio services and run functional tests on the presidio api.